 The Division's Motion should be granted for the reasons stated above.
-The undersigned recommends that the Commission find the allegations to be supported, make this Initial Decision final, and proceed to determine what discipline is appropriate.
-In accordance with the provisions of 555 CMR 1.10(4)(e)(2)(b), each of the parties has 30 days to file written objections to the

-Initial Decision with the Commission.
+I recommend that the Commission find the allegations to be supported, make this Initial Decision final, and determine the appropriate discipline.
+In accordance with the provisions of 555 CMR 1.10(4)(e)(2)(b), the officer has thirty days to file written objections to the Initial Decision with the Commission.